 Instructions

-- Add all the dressing ingredients to a glass jar, season and shake well to combine.
+- Combine all dressing ingredients in a glass jar, season, and shake vigorously.

-- Preheat a non-stick, frypan on medium to high heat.
+- Preheat a non-stick frypan on medium-high heat.

-- Wash and trim the carrot and cucumber then using a vegetable or y-peeler cut them into ribbons.
+- Wash and trim carrot and cucumber, creating ribbons with a vegetable peeler.

-- Rinse the herbs under cold running water, shake and pat dry and then roughly chop.
+- Rinse herbs, pat dry, and roughly chop.

-- Taste and if you feel it needs it season with some sea salt and cracked black pepper.
+- Taste and season with sea salt and cracked black pepper if desired.

-- Arrange in a salad bowl and keep chilled until ready to serve.
+- Arrange in a salad bowl and chill until ready to serve

 Lou says